6 OpenStack Deployment tools that are awesome for your project

 One of the advantages of OpenStack is that it is designed for horizontal scalability, so you can easily add new Compute, Network, and Storage resources to grow your cloud over time.

 A critical part of a cloud's scalability is the amount of effort that it takes to run your cloud.
-To minimize the operational cost of running your cloud, setup and use an automated deployment and configuration infrastructure with a configuration management systems.
+To minimize the operational cost of running your cloud, setup and use an automated deployment and configuration infrastructure with a configuration management system.

 An automated deployment system installs and configures operating systems on new servers, without intervention, after the absolute minimum amount of manual work, including physical racking, MAC-to-IP assignment, and power configuration.